jessoy/JLPDishwashers/README.md

 - Run the development server with `npm run dev`
 - Open [http://localhost:3000](http://localhost:3000) with your browser.

 ## Tests

 - use of insomnia to consume data and test API
 - use of Git to work in sections and test as went along
 - found inconsistencies of mock data and api data - e.g. id's in product attributes

 ## Assumptions

 - too much detail on product information -

 ## Notes

 - Netherworld Syntax unknown - layout component moved down a level for bespoke functions

 ## Instructions

 ## Improvement suggestions

 - Bespoke Headers for pages - e.g. Home page and product pages
+- single source of price information

 ## To Do

 - All styling (mobile first)
 - Tablet Styling
 - Desktop Styling